QardsJs/website/static/content/collections/posts/a-blog-that-is-100-free-can-serve-any-traffic-and-is-unhackable.md

   alt: 'a blog that is 100% free, can serve any traffic and is unhackable'
   image: /images/uploads/lalo-hernandez-972496-unsplash.jpg
 excerpt: >-
-  With Qards you can have a free blog in a matter of minutes, a blog that is 100% free, can serve any traffic and is unhackable
+  With Qards you can have a free blog in a matter of minutes without having to worry about servers, databases or traffic.
 ---
 My initial idea (selling point) with Qards was the widgets that allows publishers to express themselves without restraints.
 This comes from the fact that I hate WYSIWYG editors with a passion and I hate writing posts that limit me to images and text.